simensen/srcmvn.com/source/_posts/2012-12-04-an-update-on-sculpin.md

 ---
 layout: post
-title: An Update on Sculpin, my PHP Static Site Generator
+title: An Update on Sculpin
 date: 2012-12-04 10:31
 tags:
     - sculpin